ericdequ/Reports-Firebase/README.md

 To Build the application for production, run:
 `npm run prod`

+## IFrame Connection
+- The application communicates with breadgetter via an iframe found in src/js/components/IFrame/
+- The Iframe validates if token is valid and then either serves the app container or The Invalid Token Page

 ## Features
 - Search government spending data with keyword search
 - Advanced search with multiple filters